 Should I be concerned about codeine addiction?

 Codeine may be readily available without a prescription, but it has the same effect on the brain’s chemistry as other opioid painkillers – so caution needs to be taken.
 Misuse can still lead to addiction.

 What other health issues can result from misuse of codeine medicines?

-Taking codeine combination medicines more frequently than recommended may not only lead to a risk of opioid painkiller dependence.
-Taken in high doses, other drugs in the combinations, such as paracetamol and ibuprofen can also cause harm.
+Taking codeine combination medicines more frequently than recommended may not only lead to a risk of opioid painkiller addiction.
+Taken in high doses, other drugs contained in the tablets, such as paracetamol and ibuprofen can also cause harm.
 Regular or high doses of ibuprofen, for example, can cause serious harm to the stomach and kidneys, and high amounts of paracetamol can be toxic to the liver.

 - Stomach and kidney damage